aletheiaaaaa/Episteme/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Chess programming community for algorithms and techniques
-- UCI protocol developers
-- Open-source chess engines for inspiration and testing
-- Beta testers and contributors

 ## Support

 If you find Episteme useful, please consider: